Dematamal Viharaya, the Sanctuary of Prince Saddhatissa – සද්ධාතිස්ස කුමරු සැඟවුණු දෙමටමල් විහාරය

 The name of the temple “Dematamal” also has its own legends.
 One legend says this area was called Detu-mal meaning “I saw (found) the brother”, which happened at the Viharaya.
 And later became Dematamal.

-There are several guard stone at various buildings at this site.
-All are very plain guard stones only this building has a exquisitely carved guard stone.
-The second guard stone is missing, lost in time.
+There are several guardstones at various buildings at this site.
+All are very plain guardstones and only this building has an exquisitely carved guardstone.
+Unfortunately, the second guard stone is missing, lost in time.
 The remaining Naga-Nagini Guardstone is 2 feet 9 inches high and 1 feet 9 inches wide.
 It is carved using dolomite marble which is common in the area but not found near the area of this temple.
 The carving is heavily weathered.
 The figures are enclosed inside a frame around the guardstone.
 The top half of the frame is heavily carved although the designs are weathered.

-The male Naga figure is 2 feet tall and has seven cobra heads around he head.
+The male Naga figure is 2 feet tall and has seven cobra heads around its head.
 The figure is slim and curved.
-The female Nagani figure is 1 feet 7 inches tall and stands on the right side of Naga.
+The female Nagani figure is 1 foot 7 inches tall and stands on the right side of Naga.
 The figure is slim and has her left hand behind the Naga’s back and the right hand on her hip.
-The male Naga figue is slightly learning towards the wife and and his hand wraps the wife and placed on the shoulder.
+The male Naga figure is slightly leaning towards the Nagini and his hand wraps the Nagini and is placed on the shoulder.
 This Guardstone is considered the most elegant Naga-Nagini carving of the 4 such guardstones found today.

-You can reach the site from either Wellawaya or from Kataragama depending on which route you take.
+You can reach the site from either Wellawaya or Kataragama depending on which route you take.

-You can reach Wellawaya in through many routes.
-If you are coming from Badulla or Bandarawela you must tale the Ella Road which lies between Badulla-Bandarawela Road.
-On the way you will also pass the beautiful Ravana Ella falls too on the way.
-There is a another road from Koslanda.
-Taking this road will take you through the 220 metre high waterfall Diyaluma.
+You can reach Wellawaya through many routes.
+If you are coming from Badulla or Bandarawela you must take the Ella Road which lies between Badulla-Bandarawela Road.
+On the way you will also pass the beautiful Ravana Ella Falls too on the way.
+There is another road from Koslanda.
+Taking this road will take you through the 220-metre-high waterfall of Diyaluma.
 Koslanda lies between the Balangoda – Haputhale Road.

-If you are coming from Kataragama, use the Buttala Road and the turn off is just before the Butala main junction.
-The temple is about 6.5 kms form the turn off from Buttala.
+If you are coming from Kataragama, use the Buttala Road and the turn-off is just before the Butala main junction.
+The temple is about 6.5 km from the turn-off from Buttala.

 References